clarjun/finops/LOCAL_SETUP.md

 ## Step 6: Access the Dashboard

 1. Open your browser and navigate to `http://localhost:5000`
-2. You'll be redirected to the login page
-3. Click "Sign in with Microsoft" to authenticate with your Azure AD account
-4. After successful login, you'll see the Azure Cost Analysis Dashboard
+2. You'll see the Azure Cost Analysis Dashboard
-5. Initially, it will use sample data since no Azure accounts are configured
+3. Initially, it will use sample data since no Azure accounts are configured

 ## Step 7: Configure Azure Integration (Optional)